onautogithub/sequelize-mysql-initial-setup/server/README.md

 > npx sequelize init

-The init command direct Sequelize initialization to generate config, models, seeders, and migrations files in the specified directories.

-sequelize init
 That command will create `config/config.json`, `models/index.js`, `migrations`, and `seeders` directories and files.

 -- Next, open and edit `config/config.json` and paste the following in the config file.
 Make the modifications to reflect your database settings.

 ***  We use the same configuration for all the environment because we are using the same machine, server, and database for this tutorial.